 - ☐ Enter all service items

-- ☐ Ensure hours, address, phone match website 100%
+- Keep hours, address, phone and website information accurate and consistent.

 - ☐ Build review collection system (QR / text automation)